-Maintaining Effective Communication With Your Provider
+How to Maintain Effective Communication with Your Provider

-Honest and thorough communication with your doctor is necessary to ensuring you're getting the right treatment.
+Honest and thorough communication with your doctor is necessary to ensure you're getting the right treatment.
 The better you are at communicating with your doctor, the more you will be able to get out of the relationship, and the better care you will receive.